You are probably here researching Greek cat names because you’re as fascinated by Greek mythology as much as we are.

 Male cat names such as these really showcase your cat’s personality.

-With heavy-hitters such as Zeus, Gorgon, Charon, Cronus himself and Poseidon, they’ll feel your cat’s power potential when they utter his name.
+With heavy-hitters such as Son of Zeus, Gorgon, Charon, Cronus himself, and Poseidon, they’ll feel your cat’s power potential when they utter his name.

-On the flip side, let’s take a look at Greek female names for the little girl kittens, shall we?
+On the opposite side, let’s take a look at Greek goddess names for the little girl kittens, shall we?

 - Aphrodite – The obvious one, we can’t forget the Goddess of Love.

 - Artemis – The Huntress.
 She’s so strong DC named a character after her.

 - Athena – Goddess of Wisdom and War.
 Do you see a trend in strong Greek women?

 - Cybele – Goddess of Wild Beasts.
 If your cat is named after her, she will dominate.

 - Medusa (the Gorgon) – If your cat has an evil streak in you.

 - Gaia – The equivalent of Mother Nature.